kennethloynes.com

 Widely travelled.
 Survivor of the Second World War generation and, in all the years since, a witness to some of the violent conflicts and failures of vision which have scarred the post-war centuries.
 So far as a life-time in painting has taught the artist one durable meaning it is this: that art remains among the few, free ways in which a society can, through the power of imagination, recognise and recreate itself.

 Probed deeply into art to know its meaning in a time of anxiety.
 Came to understand that art has no meaning separate from the act and end of its making.
 In this regard art touches myth.
-And like myth its content comes de profundi from the psyche.
+And like myth its content comes de profundis from the psyche.

 Affiliated to no school, style or movement he has kept an individual path, his works much valued by private collectors in Europe, Africa, the far East.